 A Rolls-Royce engine helped begin the 300-mph club

 Last year, Bugatti set the automotive world aflutter when its Chiron hypercar, piloted by Andy Wallace, hit 304.77 mph.
 However, Rolls-Royce got to that enchanting speed first.
-Its 2,300-horsepower, 36.7-liter supercharged Rolls-Royce V-12 engines were known for blistering performance and staggering speed back in the 1930s.
-The speed record was set back in 1933 by Sir Malcolm Campbell, hitting 272.46 mph in the Campbell-Railton Blue Bird, powered by a Rolls-Royce V-12.
+Its 2,300 horsepower, 36.7-liter supercharged Rolls-Royce V-12 engines were known for blistering performance and staggering speed back in the 1930s.
+Indeed, the speed record was set in 1933 by Sir Malcolm Campbell, hitting 272.46 mph in the Campbell-Railton Blue Bird, powered by a Rolls-Royce V-12.
 In 1935, Campbell took the rudimentary land rocket to the Bonneville Salt Flats in Utah and recorded a run of 301.33 mph.

-Its plane engines were so powerful, the exhaust alone bolstered top speed
+The brand’s plane engines were so powerful the exhaust alone bolstered top speed

 Rolls-Royce was equally proficient in manufacturing prolific aviation engines, including the 27-liter Spitfire Merlin V-12, created in 1933.
 This engine generated such powerful thrust from the exhaust that when engineers simply angled the exhaust outlet backward, the Spitfire gained 10 mph.

 Rolls-Royce’s electric plane is the world’s fastest EV

 Rolls-Royce’s automobile and airplane divisions were spun off from one other in the early 1970s and now have separate owners.
 The two companies still share the same name, though, along with the same hunger for excellence.
 Just look at the electric plane the non-carmaking Rolls-Royce announced a couple years back.
 The battery-powered aircraft recently hit a top speed of 387 mph in testing, making it not just the fastest electric plane but the fastest electric vehicle, period.